Joaxin/PinsfloraLangs/jp/collection/ko/ko-introduction.md

 As an exception, 의 as a particle \(meaning _of_\) can also be pronounced 에.

+**Where is the subject?**

+When the subject \(or any other sentence component\) is well implied in the context, you may freely drop it in Korean, though you will mostly see and be asked to submit full sentences here since translation exercises do not come with any context.
+If you come across an incomplete sentence in this course, then the dropped component is probably **people in general** \(often translated to _one_ or _you_\) or something very obvious even without context.
+Otherwise we accept every possible pronoun for the omitted components.

 ## **Existence**

 Korean has a set of basic verbs that indicate existence.
 Two of the most common verbs, they form a class of their own and are used in many compound verbs and phrases.